siddhantgopi/Basic-OCR-tool/README.md

 - The code defines a class `MainWindow` that represents the main application window, and it provides methods for handling user interactions, including file selection and OCR operations.

 This OCR tool allows users to interact with image-based text data easily, making it useful for tasks like extracting text from scanned documents or analyzing images containing text.
 Users can fine-tune OCR settings and visually locate specific words within images.

+There are two files, main.py containing the functioning GUI and code.py containing the raw code.